Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 #### 1.3 Settings in database

-The SAML settings can also be changed at runtime in the database through the OpenProject settings.
+The SAML settings can also be changed at runtime in the database through the ProyeksiApp settings.
 As opposed to other settings there is no user interface for this.
 That means it's best to set them using the console.